JARPinto/fleet/README.md

             month = datetime.strptime(datestring, '%Y-%m-%d').month
             month = '%02d' % month
   ```
- If everythings checks it will insert into the transports table the new movement and update the actual km of the vehicles used to the final km.
+If everything is checked, the new movement will be inserted into the transports table and the actual km of the vehicles used will be updated to the final km.
 (Note: not all code displayed)
 ```python
                 cursor.execute('INSERT INTO transports (user_id, date, month, plate, kms, gas, name, bim, rank) VALUES (?, ?, ?, ?, ?, ?, ?, ?, ?)',
                                 (user_id, datestring, month, plate, km_tot, gas, name, user[0]["bim"], user[0]["rank"], ))